Requirements & Expectations

-- Submitted two (2) Admissions Essays (Teaching Philosophy?)
+- Submitted two (2) Admission Essays

 - Describe the most pressing educational needs in your community.
-Identify how you might address those needs as a prepared teacher.
-(250-500 words)
+Identify how you might address those needs as a prepared teacher (250-500 words).

 - Completed FAFSA or WAFSA and any other applicable financial aid forms

-- Pay application fee of $50
+- Pay application fee for $50

 - Interview with Early Childhood Education faculty (scheduled upon submission of application)